ShoYamanishi/ARWithMetalAndSwiftUI/README.md

 XCode (at least up to Version 14.0) does not provide a new project template for SwiftUI combined with Metal shaders or ARKit.
 Also, as far as I know, there is not much information publicly available about how to use metal shaders with SwiftUI and ARKit.

-The following thread at `developer.apple.com` seems to be the only source of informaton on how to use Metal with Swift, in which an internal developer of Apple gives a code snippet for a class *MetalView*, which wraps UIKit's MTKView for SwiftUI.
+The following thread at `developer.apple.com` seems to be the only source of informaton on how to use Metal with SwiftUI, in which an internal developer of Apple gives a code snippet for a class *MetalView*, which wraps UIKit's MTKView for SwiftUI.
     [https://developer.apple.com/forums/thread/119112?answerId=654964022#654964022]
 (https://developer.apple.com/forums/thread/119112?answerId=654964022#654964022])